 B-603: Parent Share of Cost for Teen Parents

-Teen parents not covered under exemptions listed in must be assessed a PSoC.
-Teen PSoC is based solely on the teen parent’s income and family size as defined in .
+Teen parents not covered under exemptions listed in B-602 must be assessed a PSoC.
+The PSoC for a teen parent is based solely on the teen parent’s income and family size as defined in A-100.

 Rule Reference: §809.19

-B-604: Changes in the Assessed Parent Share of Cost during the 12-month Eligibility Period
+B-604: Changes in the Assessed Parent Share of Cost During the 12-Month Eligibility Period

 B-604.a: Reductions Due to Changes in Income and Family Size